-The main gardens at Belvedere form the extra crunchy peanut butter between two slices of palace.
-A splash of colour and movement to contrast with the stoically Baroque pale-walled architecture of the buildings.
+The main gardens at Belvedere form the extra crunchy peanut butter between two slices of art museums.
+A splash of colour to contrast with the stoically baroque pale-walled architecture of the buildings.

-- Free entry and open early in the day
+- Free entry & open early in the day

 - See also: